-- Tiger conservation project (TCP) has made provisions for making available, vehicles, tranquillizer guns, binoculars and radio sets etc. to tactfully deal with any imminent danger. - Adequate crop compensation and cattle compensation scheme must be started, along with substantial cash compensation for loss of human life. - Solar powered fencing should be provided along with electric current proof trenches to prevent the animals from straying into fields. - Cropping pattern should be changed near the forest borders and adequate fodder, fruit and water should be made available for the elephants within forest zones. - Wild life corridors should be provided for mass migration of big animals during unfavorable periods. - About 300 km2 area is required for elephant corridors for their seasonal migration. - In similipal Sanctuary, Orissa there is a ritual of wild animal hunting during the months of April-May for which forest is burnt to flush out the animals.
-Due to massive hunting by people, there is a decline in prey of tigers and they start coming out of the forest in search of prey. - Now there is WWF-TCP initiative to curb this ritual of "Akhand Shikar" in Orissa.
+- Tiger conservation project (TCP) has made provisions for making available, vehicles, tranquillizer guns, binoculars and radio sets etc. to tactfully deal with any imminent danger. - Adequate crop compensation and cattle compensation scheme must be started, along with substantial cash compensation for loss of human life. - Solar powered fencing should be provided along with electric current proof trenches to prevent the animals from straying into fields. - Cropping pattern should be changed near the forest borders and adequate fodder, fruit and water should be made available for the elephants within forest zones. - Wild life corridors should be provided for mass migration of big animals during unfavorable periods. - About 300 km area is required for elephant corridors for their seasonal migration. - In similipal Sanctuary, Orissa there is a ritual of wild animal hunting during the months of April-May for which forest is burnt to flush out the animals.
+Due to massive hunting by people, there is a decline in prey of tigers and they start coming out of the forest in search of prey.